hunterphillips/StudyUp/README.md

 # StudyUp

-StudyUp is a concept educational app that allows students to challenge one another with trivia-style quizzes based on course material.
+Concept educational app that allows students to challenge one another with trivia-style quizzes based on course material.

-The application backend is built with Node.js and Express.
-Realtime interaction between clients is handled with Socket.IO
+Built with Node.js and Express.
+Realtime interaction with Socket.IO

 ![Course screen](./client/styles/images/course.png)